 I am a 38 year Dad of two who has worked in the home improvement market for over 20 years.
 I love everything home design and always looking for the latest home gadgets.
 From my experience, believe me when I say there are a few factors that I consider vital while selecting induction pans.
 Here are four.

-The best saucepans for induction cooking often come in sets with accompanying accessories.
-For lovers of the kitchen, the preferable cookware is that which comes in large sets containing specialised pieces.
+Quality saucepans for induction cooking often come in sets with accompanying accessories.
+For lovers of the kitchen, the preferable cookware is that which comes in large saucepan sets containing specialised pieces.

-Each of these pieces has different functions like the Fissler Cookware that comes stocked with a saucepan, pot and a frying pan.
-However, if you are an occasional visitor of the kitchen, then a compact saucepans set will just do the trick.
+Each of these pieces has different functions like the Fissler Cookware that comes stocked with a saucepan, pot and frying pan.
+However, if you are an occasional visitor of the kitchen, then a compact saucepan set will just do the trick.

 What kind of pots and pans are best for induction cooktops?